 Making pickled eggs was the first way to preserve eggs that I researched.
 I didn't find much information at the time, but pickling eggs has become a more popular topic lately.

-I do make an occasional batch of pickled eggs though, because they are a delicious treat.
+While we're not big fans of pickled eggs, I do make an occasional batch of pickled eggs.
 I use these directions to pickle eggs from Healing Harvest Homestead.

 I've been told repeatedly that it's not safe to dehydrate eggs at home - that the eggs don't get hot enough to kill any bacteria.
 Raw eggs are famous as a source of salmonella poisoning.

-In spite of this notoriety I do eat raw cookie dough.
+In spite of this notoriety I do eat raw cookie dough, which contains raw eggs.
 Don't judge me.

 So I tried dehydrating eggs anyway, whisking up half a dozen fresh eggs and spreading them on the plastic dehydrator sheet that's meant to be used for making fruit roll-ups.